albanpetit/adxl335/README.md

 # ADXL335

-Here is the repository of one of my electronic projects, a rather simple electronic card around a MEMS accelerometer: ADXL335.
+Here is the repository of one of my electronic projects, a rather simple electronic card around a MEMS accelerometer : ADXL335.
 MEMS accelerometers are compact devices that exploit microfabrication technology to integrate mechanical elements, sensors, actuators, and electronics on a tiny silicon chip.
 At the core of these devices lies a MEMS structure, often composed of microstructures such as beams or cantilevers, which respond to external forces.

 ![ADXL335](./extra/main-image.jpeg)

 This entire project is documented on my [personal website](https://albanpetit.com/posts/adxl-335-accelerometer/), from the electronic card to the code necessary for its operation, including its manufacturing itself.

+## Project structure and usage

+Project structure :
+- **ecad** : ecad kicad source files, gerber and ibom
+- **mcad** : mechanical part of the project, using Fusion360 older than : v.2.0.18477
+- **firware** : Arduino script, any version of the programming work, no extra library needed

+This project use the latest at this date version of kicad : 8.0.2.

 ## Contribution